SaraGurungLABS01/Blitz_1/Readme.md

 ## Next Steps
 Our plan for the next steps includes:

-Continuous monitoring of application performance and adjusting CloudFront settings as needed to maintain low latency.
+1) Continuous monitoring of application performance and adjusting CloudFront settings as needed to maintain low latency.

-Considering other optimization techniques, such as database query optimizations or further infrastructure scaling, if necessary.
+2) Considering other optimization techniques, such as further infrastructure scaling, if necessary.

 ## Conclusion
 In conclusion, the latency reduction blitz successfully addressed the issue raised by Nike regarding slow webpage loading times.
 By implementing Amazon CloudFront as a CDN and optimizing content delivery, we significantly reduced latency and, in turn, improved the overall user experience.
 This initiative highlighted the importance of considering infrastructure and geographical factors when tackling latency issues.